carbon-app/carbon/README.md

 To create a saved snippet:

 1. Login using the "Sign in/Sign up" button
-2. Edit as you normally woud — your snippet will get saved automatically
+2. Edit as you normally would — your snippet will get saved automatically
 3. Copy the URL from your browser window and share away!

 ##### Embed a snippet